eerkela/bertrand/docs/source/content/quickstart/motivation.rst

 Motivation
 ==========
+``pdcast`` is meant to be a flexible framework for writing extensions to pandas.

+resolving certain
-``pdcast`` is meant to be a flexible framework for resolving certain idiosyncrasies in pandas functionality, particularly as it relates to data cleaning, preprocessing, and `type safety <https://en.wikipedia.org/wiki/Type_safety>`_.
+idiosyncrasies in pandas functionality, particularly as it relates to data cleaning, preprocessing, and `type safety <https://en.wikipedia.org/wiki/Type_safety>`_.
 It allows users to easily detect and manipulate data in virtually any